 Sound familiar?
-You get handed another piece of paperwork or art craft, you quickly congratulate your kid on a job well done.
-While thinking about what am I suppose to do with it now.
+You get handed another piece of paperwork or art craft; you quickly congratulate your kid on a job well done.
+At the same time, thinking about what I am supposed to do with it now.
 Stop the madness finally figure out what school papers to keep.
-This easy to do file & keep system will help end the mom guilt and piles that add up.
+This easy-to-do file & keep system will help end the mom’s guilt and piles that add up.

 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here